isomerpages/sndgo-careers/_job-profiles/Infrastructure Engineer/Job Profile: Infrastructure Engineer.md

 ---
 title: "Job Profile: Infrastructure Engineer"
-permalink: /job-profiles/Infrastructure-Engineer/overview
+permalink: /job-profiles/Infrastructure-Engineer/overview/
-description: "Be part of a team scaling bold new heights of digital transformation.
-As an Infrastructure Engineer, you have a pivotal role in areas ranging from data systems to hosting environments and services. "
+description: Be part of a team scaling bold new heights of digital transformation.
+As an Infrastructure Engineer, you have a pivotal role in areas ranging from data systems to hosting environments and services.
 image: /images/hero-banner.jpg
 third_nav_title: Infrastructure Engineer
 ---